-The Board currently is composed of eight directors serving staggered three-year terms and divided into three classes: Class I currently consists of Dr. Thomas J. O'Brien, Edward D. Stewart and Daniel A. Bergeron, Class II consists of Richard R. Crowell, Dr. Steven H. Kaplan and Alan B. Levine, and Class III consists of Dr. Michael J. Hartnett and Dr. Amir Faghri.
-Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2019, 2021 and 2020, respectively.
+The Board currently is composed of eight directors serving staggered three-year terms and divided into three classes: Class I currently consists of Michael H. Ambrose, Daniel A. Bergeron and Edward D. Stewart; Class II consists of Richard R. Crowell, Dr. Steven H. Kaplan and Alan B. Levine; and Class III consists of Dr. Michael J. Hartnett and Dr. Amir Faghri.
+Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2022, 2021 and 2020, respectively.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class (including vacancies created by an increase in the number of directors) will serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or until the director's resignation or removal.

-Our Nominating and Corporate Governance Committee has nominated Edward D. Stewart, Daniel A. Bergeron and Michael H. Ambrose for election as the three Class I directors.
-Messrs.
-Bergeron and Stewart are currently Class I directors and were first appointed to the Board in 2013.
-Mr. Ambrose is nominated to replace Dr. Thomas J. O'Brien, who is retiring from the Board as of the annual meeting.
+Our Nominating and Corporate Governance Committee has nominated Dr. Michael J. Hartnett and Dolores J. Ennico for election as the two Class III directors at the annual meeting.
+Dr. Hartnett is currently a Class III director and was first appointed to the Board in 1993.
+Ms. Ennico is nominated to replace Dr. Amir Faghri, who is retiring from the Board as of the annual meeting.
 The Nominating and Corporate Governance Committee reviewed the qualifications of the nominees for election to this class, and unanimously recommended that these nominees be submitted for election to the Board.
-If elected at the meeting, each of Messrs.
-Stewart, Bergeron and Ambrose would serve until the 2022 annual meeting and until his successor is duly elected and qualified, or until his resignation or removal.
+If elected at the meeting, each of Dr. Hartnett and Ms. Ennico would serve until the 2023 annual meeting and until a successor is duly elected and qualified, or until their resignation or removal.